 No one ever hardened himself against God and prospered!

 3 If one wished to contend with Him, He could not answer Him one time out of a thousand.

 4 God is wise in heart and mighty in strength.
 Who has hardened himself against Him and prospered?

-5 He removes the mountains, and they do not know When He overturns them in His anger; (NKJV).
+5 He removes the mountains, and they do not know When He overturns them in His anger.

-Undoubtedly, one of the primary responsibilities of spiritual leaders (apostles, prophets, evangelists, pastors and teachers) in the Church is to equip the saints for the work of ministry.
+Undoubtedly, one of the primary responsibilities of spiritual leaders (apostles, prophets, evangelists, pastors, and teachers) in the Church is to equip the saints for ministry work.

 11 And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers,